0ffz/gpr-for-gradle/README.md

 [![Gradle Plugin Portal](https://badgen.net/maven/v/metadata-url/https/plugins.gradle.org/m2/io/github/0ffz/github-packages/io.github.0ffz.github-packages.gradle.plugin/maven-metadata.xml?label=gradlePluginPortal)](https://plugins.gradle.org/plugin/io.github.0ffz.github-packages)

-Currently this only supports the Gradle Kotlin-DSL.
-Here's a [Groovy alternative](https://plugins.gradle.org/plugin/io.github.0ffz.github-packages).
+This project is aimed at the Gradle Kotlin-DSL but very basic support is present [for Groovy](#Groovy).
+Consider this [Groovy alternative](https://plugins.gradle.org/plugin/io.github.0ffz.github-packages) as well.

-Have you ever tried to use GitHub Packages for your Java project, just to be disappointed by the fact that there isn't a public repo and everything requires credentials?
-Are disgusted by the idea of adding more than one line of code per repository to your build.gradle?
+Have you ever tried to use GitHub Packages for your Java project, just to realize there isn't a public maven repo and everything requires credentials?
+Do you hate adding more than one line of code per repository to your build.gradle?
+Then this project is for you.

-You'll still need to [generate a personal access token](https://docs.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-gradle-for-use-with-github-packages#authenticating-to-github-packages), but at least now your build.gradle will look clean!
+You'll still need to [generate a personal access token](https://docs.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-gradle-for-use-with-github-packages#authenticating-to-github-packages), but at least now your build.gradle can look clean!

 ## Usage